JosselinTD/ImkiTest/README.md

 ### Environment class

 Represent the map with which the agent will interact.
-It provide 3 public methods :
+It provide 3 methods to help training the agent (and others utility methods) :

 - reward(state, action) : the direct reward associated to an action in a certain state
 - curatedActions(state) : the curated action list from a state
-- updateState(state, action) : the new state from a state and an action
+- updateState(state, action) : return the new state from a state and an action

 An environment must be initialised with 1 value :

-- The map size : an int indicating the square size of the map
+- The map size : an `int` indicating the square size of the map

 The environment also have 3 variable to easily change the rewards associated with each action.
-It can't be changed at initialisation and must be change programmatically.
+It can't be changed at initialisation and must be changed programmatically.

 ### QAgent class

 Represent the agent using the Q-Learning algorithm, based on a "Q-Map" associating (state, action) -> value.
-It provide 4 methods :
+It provide 4 methods (and others utility methods) :

 - train : train the algorithm by repetedly generating map and improving the Q-Map
 - generate : generate a map without updating the Q-Map